deluair/RNAseq/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Getting Involved

+We welcome contributions to this project.
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.